Best Light Therapy Happy Lamps Reviews

 The light box that I bought then was large and cumbersome.
 The sun came out shortly after my purchase so I only used it a few times that late winter.
 My experience with the impracticality of it made me never get it out again once I put it in the closet that spring.

-When a client recently told me about how quickly he felt his mood lift once he used the light therapy lamp he had just purchased, I decided to do some research so that I could make specific recommendations for other clients.
+A few years ago, a client told me how quickly he felt his mood lift once he used the light therapy lamp he had just purchased, I decided to do some research so that I could make specific recommendations for other clients.

 I have been surprised by how far light boxes have come.
 And realize that they aren't called light boxes anymore.
-They are called light therapy lamps.
+They are called light therapy lamps or happy lights.

 The creation of high-power LED lights has been a game-changer.
-They instigated the development of much smaller light therapy lamps that appear to have several advantages over the original standardized style even though the original style is still used in much of the research.
+They instigated the development of much smaller light therapy lamps that appear to have several advantages over the original standardized style.

 The Original Light Therapy Lamp